COVID kit: Azithromycin

 Azithromycin is an antibiotic widely used to treat bacterial infections.
 Its most common indications include the treatment of otitis media, streptococcal pharyngitis, pneumonia, traveler's diarrhea, and various intestinal infections.
 Additionally, azithromycin can be used to treat sexually transmitted infections such as chlamydia and gonorrhea, and, when combined with other medications, it can be employed in the treatment of malaria.
 Azithromycin can be administered orally or intravenously.
 The most common side effects associated with this antibiotic include nausea, vomiting, diarrhea, and stomach discomfort.
-Less frequently, allergic reactions such as anaphylaxis, prolonged QT syndrome, or a type of diarrhea associated with the bacteria Clostridium difficile may occur.
+Less frequently, allergic reactions such as anaphylaxis, prolonged QT syndrome, or a type of diarrhea associated with the bacteria Clostridioides difficile may occur.

 The antibiotic was studied in combination with other medications as a potential alternative for combating the COVID-19 virus.
 Preliminary in vitro tests indicated some effectiveness against the virus; however, the available evidence was limited and of low quality.
 Subsequent controlled clinical trials did not confirm the presumed efficacy, and one study revealed that its use may lead to deterioration of kidney function in some patients.